Zhenweiwang0527/events-assistant/README.md

 Ticket viewer features:

 1. View brief information of all tickets (ID, lastopentime, subject, last update user).
-2. View the detail of a ticket by choosing ID.
+2. View the detail of a ticket by specific ID.

+Have a good day!